unbit/uwsgi-quota/README.md

 uWSGI plugin for UNIX quota integration

-This is another plugin developer for the uwsgi.it service.
+This is another plugin developed for the upcoming uwsgi.it service.

 It allows the customer Emperor to set quota on startup and to monitor it constantly.